CoryMcCartan/birdie/cran-comments.md

 * This is a new release.

-* Automated checks may flag a broken URL to science.org.
-The URL actually works fine in a browser, but not at the command line with `curl -I -L`, where it returns a 403 error.

-* C++14 is a requirement in order to compile Stan models.
+* C++17 is a requirement in order to compile Stan models.

 * GNU make is a SystemRequirement in order to compile Stan models as well.